- 10 minutes to read

 sequenceDiagram Client->>+Nodinite LDAP: Request Nodinite LDAP->>-BizTalk MsgboxDB: Error - Suspend Message Nodinite LDAP->>Client: Exception

-For example, if you have an Orchestration and there is an error, you will need to add an Exception block and deal with the logic for retries.
-Since that code is part of a scope, you will need additional loops and logics to deal with the error.
+For example, if you have an Orchestration and an error occurs, you must add an Exception block and handle the logic for retries.
+Since that code is part of a scope, you must add additional loops and logic to handle the error.

-Using the value true for the returnResponseMessageOnExceptions attribute give you the ability to use an if clause instead and retry according to your logic without adding tons of shapes.
-This recommendation will make your development faster and your negative tests will be much easier to perform.
+If you set returnResponseMessageOnExceptions to true, you can use an if clause and retry according to your logic without adding extra shapes.
+This approach accelerates your development and simplifies negative testing.

 Batch

 Each Request message can contain one or more Batches.
-Each Batch can contain one or more entities with one or more operations repeated as you like and what is semantically and logically the right order.
+Each Batch can contain one or more entities with one or more operations, repeated as needed and in the correct logical order.

 Batch Request